guikarai/LinuxONE-ECC/rsa-lab.md

 [**** Truncated ****]
 ```

-Please, report to the performance table, the sum of real+user+sys time according key size for the column "Certificate generation in seconds".
+Please, report to the performance table, the sum of **real+user+sys** time according key size for the column "**Certificate generation in seconds**".
 Don't you see the production limit of the RSA while hardening a digital certificates with bigger keys?
 And this is only about generating 10x x509 digital certificates !!!

 This mainly explain why RSA will not be good for production beyond a key size of 4096.